danielrosehill/Global-Value-Factors-Explorer-Dataset/README.md

 | JSON    | [![JSON](https://img.shields.io/badge/Link-JSON-blue?style=flat-square)](https://huggingface.co/datasets/danielrosehill/ifvi_valuefactors_deriv/blob/main/data/composite-data/all-formats/composite_value_factors.json)  |
 | Parquet | [![Parquet](https://img.shields.io/badge/Link-Parquet-blue?style=flat-square)](https://huggingface.co/datasets/danielrosehill/ifvi_valuefactors_deriv/blob/main/data/composite-data/all-formats/composite_value_factors.parquet)  |

+---

+# Value Factors - Use Case Descriptions

+## Impact Accounting

 The value factors are intended for use by account preparers preparing financial statements which integrate their environmental and social impacts alongside their traditional financial impacts, unifying all their holistic impacts into one set of financial calculations  While the GVFD covers only environmental factors, a key part of the IFVI's mission is also developing methodologies for quantifying social impacts.

  In order to fulfill their intended purpose, the value factors need to be matched with the raw quantitative environmental data which each value factor is intended to convert into monetary terms (the value factors are expressed as conversions to the US dollar).

+ # About This Data Project (Derivative Database)

 This derivative dataset was prepared by me, Daniel Rosehill, in order to facilitate the exploration and analysis of this dataset by non-commercial users.
 I believe that there is a strong policy interest in the question of how companies' impacts can be properly accounted for, recognising their societal and planetary effects.